saksham2001/saksham2001.github.io/_projects/14_project.md

     3D-printed sensor housings, hand trays, and mounting brackets for modular sensor integration.
 </div>

 This hybrid approach enabled fast iteration: structural changes could be made by updating CAD files and re-cutting or re-printing individual components rather than rebuilding the entire kiosk.
-Each sensing module (RGB camera, thermal camera, PPG sensor, and motion sensor) was housed in a dedicated enclosure.
+Each sensing module (RGB camera, thermal/infrared sensing, PPG sensor, and motion sensor) was housed in a dedicated enclosure.

 ## Electronics Design